rmjarvis/TreeCorr/docs/params.rst

     unbiases estimators of g1,g2, so they are allowed to exceed :math:`|g| = 1`.
     (This is required for some methods to produce unbiased estimates.

-:k_col: (int/str) Which column to use for kappa.
+:v1_col: (int/str) Which column to use for v1 (the real component of the vectors).

-    If you are doing one of the kappa correlation functions (i.e. NK, KG, KK), then you need to specify the column to use for kappa.
-While kappa is nominally the lensing convergence, it could really be any scalar quantity, like temperature, size, etc.
+:v2_col: (int/str) Which column to use for v2 (the imaginary component of the vectors).

 :patch_col: (int/str) Which column to use for patch.